mpanighetti/dnd5e-allergies/main.md

 | 00 | Roll twice on this table and take both results (reroll duplicate allergens). |

 ### Alignment Allergens
-You must make an allergy saving throw any time you make physical contact with a creature of the corresponding alignment.
+You must make an allergy Saving Throw any time you make physical contact with a creature of the corresponding alignment.
 If you roll your own alignment, roll on this table again to receive a replacement allergen.

 ##### Alignments